soliswinters/soliswinters.github.io/_pages/teaching.md

     <ul class="card-text font-weight-light list-group list-group-flush">
       <li class="list-group-item">-Graduate-level course (153 students) taught by <a href="https://publichealth.berkeley.edu/people/sandra-mccoy">Sandra McCoy</a>.</li>
       <li class="list-group-item">-Course Catalog Description: "This course is designed to introduce principles and methods of epidemiology, including types and sources of descriptive epidemiologic data, analytic study designs (intervention trials, cohort, case-control, cross-sectional and ecological), screening, confounding and other types of bias, and causal inference.
 The course will provide a basic understanding of epidemiology for those pursuing a career in public health."</li>
-      <li class="list-group-item">-Responsibilities: leading a weekly two-hour lab section of 40 students, covering topics such as measures of disease frequency and association, study designs (randomized controlled trials, cohort, case-control, cross-sectional and ecological), screening, confounding and other types of bias, and causal inference; developing exam questions; grading assignments; holding office hours; and responding to questions posted on Ed Discussion.</li>
+      <li class="list-group-item">-Responsibilities include leading a weekly two-hour lab section of 40 students, covering topics such as measures of disease frequency and association, study designs (randomized controlled trials, cohort, case-control, cross-sectional and ecological), screening, confounding and other types of bias, and causal inference; developing exam questions; grading assignments; holding office hours; and responding to questions posted on Ed Discussion.</li>
     </ul>
   </div>
 </div>